This article outlines 18 best practices for working with data in Google Sheets.

 13. Freeze the header row

-This should be something you do automatically without thinking about it.
+This should be something you do automatically without thinking.
 It’s essential once you have more than 20 rows of data, otherwise you’ll lose track of your column headings.

 Find this in the View menu: